TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 .. _tip-of-the-day-2016-09-11:
 .. rst-class:: panel panel-default

-Optional: Add borders to your images
+Optional: Add borders to Your Images
 ====================================

 **Update:** It is now also possible to add a drop shadow (`:class: with-shadow`)